Frnk1996/MCDispensermod/README.md

 # TF2 dispenser mod for Minecraft

-The purpose of this mod is to add the dispenser from the popular free-to-play shooter Team Fortress 2 to Minecraft.
+The purpose of this mod is to add the dispenser from Team Fortress 2 to Minecraft.
+In Team Fortress 2, the dispenser heals nearby players and replenishes their ammo.

 # Features
 Standing near(within one block of) the dispenser provides some convenient benefits, namely: